 For this recipe, it’s a very similar (and simple) process as the pork carnitas tacos.
-Wash and dry the top loin, then season it with a few spices.
+Wash and dry the pork, then season it with a few spices.
 Place the pork in the slow cooker, add liquids and herbs, then leave it to cook.
 I REALLY don’t know how it gets any easier.

 If you want to send these sandwiches over the top, you’ve got to broil the provolone cheese.
 The bubbly, browning cheese not only makes them look incredible, but it only enhances the amazing flavor of the sandwich.
 Plus, I can’t get enough of cheese that looks like this.
 (Can you tell?)
 I seriously stare through the glass on the oven door and watch the cheese bubble.
 Is that normal?
 Maybe I should have kept that little gem to myself.

 I’ve made this recipe half a dozen times now, and I normally use fresh garlic and onion.
 However, I simplified this version and just used seasonings.
 Because when it comes to slow cooker recipes, I do like to keep things simple.
-Plus, this way it offers a no-frills au just that comes directly out of the slow cooker.
+Plus, this way it offers a no-frills au jus that comes directly out of the slow cooker.
 So easy!

 I plan on using my leftover shredded pork for fried rice soon, so be sure to check back for that one. 🙂 Oh – and you can always click here to save this to pinterest for later!
 Don’t forget to follow me on pinterest for all the other drool-worthy recipes I pin!

 - 2 lbs. pork shoulder (or pork top loin for lean cut)*

 - 1/4 tsp. smoked paprika

 - 1/4 tsp. black pepper

 - 2 bay leaves